Windower/Lua/addons/dynamishelper/README.md

 Authors: Krizz, Skyrant
-Version: 2.1
+Version: 2.2
 Date: 18/03/2017

 Dynamis Helper

 Description:
 Dynamis Helper displays time remaining in the zone.
-Shows you the proc needed for the targeted monster, creates a stagger timer and displays the total amount of currency and forbidden items looted so far.
+Tracks obtained time extensions.
+Shows you the proc needed for the targeted monster.
+Creates a stagger timer.
+Displays the total amount of currency and forbidden items looted so far.

 Abbreviation: //dh